All Episodes

 Student loan debt explodes.

-In fact, there's over forty-four point two million Americans today that have student loans and it totals over one point three trillion dollars.
+In fact, there's over 44.2 million Americans today that have student loans, and it totals over $1.3 trillion.

 You know, as it relates to Mueller, let me just dig a little bit deeper into all of this.

-If he's involved himself in a knowing all of this about, you know, Putin and Russia and their desire to get a hold of uranium, and he didn't do anything about it, and might himself, if there ever is an investigation, have to answer questions himself.
+If he's involved himself in knowing all of this about Putin and Russia and their desire to get a hold of uranium and they didn't do anything about it, and might himself, if there ever is an investigation, have to answer questions himself.

-Does that does that warrant a recusal of him uh in any way, shape, or form, Congressman Andy Biggs?
+Does that warrant a recusal of him in any way, shape, or form, Congressman Andy Biggs?

-In fact, uh the uh the federal statutes are very explicit that you cannot conduct an investigation if you're either the subject of the investigation, which Mr. Muller would be, or if you're a witness in the uh investigated uh issue, which he would be, or or if you're affiliated or related to anybody that would be there, which he would be because it was his agency that he was overseeing.
+In fact, the federal statutes are very explicit that you cannot conduct an investigation if you're either the subject of the investigation, which Mr. Mueller would be, or if you're a witness in the investigated issue, which he would be, or if you're affiliated or related to anybody that would be there, which he would be because it was his agency that he was overseeing.

-So yeah, he has he has uh uh conflict in bright neon lights.
+So, yeah, he has conflict in bright neon lights.

-And so yesterday when I asked, I asked uh attorney general sessions, you know, do you even have a a formal system to evaluate conflicts of interest?
+And so, yesterday, when I asked, I asked Attorney General Sessions, you know, do you even have a formal system to evaluate conflicts of interest?

 Who determines it?

-So so are you telling me that Mr. Mueller, it's it's all up to Mr. Muller to determine whether he has a conflict of interest?
+So are you telling me that Mr. Mueller, it's all up to Mr. Mueller to determine whether he has a conflict of interest?

 That's a problem.